abendorf/acic_2022/README.md

 SUMMARY OF MY APPROACH:

-My approach is simple and naive.
 After loading the data and joining it, I lag all time-varying covariates (creating columns with names like lag_1_Y, lag_2_Y, etc.).
 I then split the data into two folds, making sure that all data for each practice ends up in the same fold (to prevent leakage).
 I then train a LightGBM model on one fold and generate predictions for the other fold by first setting Z = 0 and then setting Z = 1.
-(I believe this approach is sometimes called the "S-learner" approach.)
 I take the difference between those predictions for each pair of individual and year and aggregate those estimates appropriately to get individual-level and practice-level estimates.

 HOW TO RUN THE CODE: